Terra Mariana: Livonian Crusade

 The lands on the eastern shores of the Baltic Sea were the last part of Europe to be Christianized by the Roman Catholic Church.
 In 1193 Pope Celestine III called for a crusade against the pagans in Northern Europe.
 This crusade is often compared to the crusade of the Franks and Charlemagne.
 However, this crusade was not officially announced until 1197 or 1198, but the first account of this crusade is in a letter by Pope Innocent III.
-At the start of the 13th century, German crusaders from Gotland and the northern Holy Roman Empire conquered the Livonian and Latvian lands along the Daugava and Gauja rivers.
+At the start of the 13th century, German crusaders from Gotland and the northern Holy Roman Empire conquered the Livonian and Latgallian lands along the Daugava and Gauja rivers.
 The stronghold of Riga (capital of modern Latvia) was established in 1201, and in 1202 the Livonian Brothers of the Sword was formed.
 In 1218 Pope Honorius III gave Valdemar II of Denmark free rein to annex as much land as he could conquer in Estonia.
 Additionally Albert of Riga, leader of the crusaders fighting the Estonians from the south, paid a visit to the German King Philip of Swabia and asked permission to attack the Estonians from the North.
 The last to be subjugated and Christianised were Oeselians, Curonians and Semigallians.

 This crusade differed from many other crusades because, in this case, the Pope allowed people intending to go on a crusade to the Holy Land to go instead to crusade in Livonia.
 Members of this crusade were made to wear the insignia of the cross as well, which showed that they were legally bound to the crusade.

 After the success of the crusade, the German- and Danish-occupied territory was divided into feudal principalities by William of Modena.